kyomivandenoetelaarr/genereerjewachtwoord/README.md

 Speciale tekens = @!*%

+# Do the send some thing to developers?
+No everything runs local on your own ram so when you close your browser everything is gone
 # Can use the code for my own site?
 No the code is only for local use